Simplex algorithm

-In mathematical optimization, Dantzig's simplex algorithm (or simplex method) is a popular algorithm for linear programming.
+In mathematical optimization, Dantzig's simplex algorithm (or simplex method) is an algorithm for linear programming.

 The name of the algorithm is derived from the concept of a simplex and was suggested by T. S. Motzkin.
 Simplices are not actually used in the method, but one interpretation of it is that it operates on simplicial cones, and these become proper simplices with an additional constraint.
 The simplicial cones in question are the corners (i.e., the neighborhoods of the vertices) of a geometric object called a polytope.
 The shape of this polytope is defined by the constraints applied to the objective function.

 History

 George Dantzig worked on planning methods for the US Army Air Force during World War II using a desk calculator.
-During 1946 his colleague challenged him to mechanize the planning process to distract him from taking another job.
+During 1946, his colleague challenged him to mechanize the planning process to distract him from taking another job.
 Dantzig formulated the problem as linear inequalities inspired by the work of Wassily Leontief, however, at that time he didn't include an objective as part of his formulation.
 Without an objective, a vast number of solutions can be feasible, and therefore to find the "best" feasible solution, military-specified "ground rules" must be used that describe how goals can be achieved as opposed to specifying a goal itself.
 Dantzig's core insight was to realize that most such ground rules can be translated into a linear objective function that needs to be maximized.
 Development of the simplex method was evolutionary and happened over a period of about a year.

 After Dantzig included an objective function as part of his formulation during mid-1947, the problem was mathematically more tractable.
 Dantzig realized that one of the unsolved problems that he had mistaken as homework in his professor Jerzy Neyman's class (and actually later solved), was applicable to finding an algorithm for linear programs.
 This problem involved finding the existence of Lagrange multipliers for general linear programs over a continuum of variables, each bounded between zero and one, and satisfying linear constraints expressed in the form of Lebesgue integrals.
 Dantzig later published his "homework" as a thesis to earn his doctorate.
 The column geometry used in this thesis gave Dantzig insight that made him believe that the Simplex method would be very efficient.